mohiuddinwaqar-sudo/Crime_Statistics_Project/README.md

 ####  Visualisation
 ![NSW Property Trends](property_nsw.png)
-- Property crime in NSW has generally trended down over the past 10 years.
-Proactive policing and increased operations such as sweetenham and mongoose have been largely successful in reducing reoffending, which deflates the overall statistics.
+- Property crime in NSW has generally trended downwards over the past 10 years.
+Proactive policing and increased operations such as Sweetenham and Mongoose have been successful in reducing reoffending, which deflates the overall statistics.

-- Despite the overall downward trends in property crime, steal from retail and motor vehicle theft has increased over the past 10 years.
+- Despite the overall downward trends in property crime, steal from retail and motor vehicle theft have increased over the past 10 years.

-- Steal from retail rose sharply after the COVID-19 Pandemic.
-This is likely the result of increased cost-of-living in NSW which has affected individual's capacities to afford everyday items.
+- Steal from retail rose sharply after the COVID-19 pandemic.
+Increased cost-of-living in NSW has dramatically increased the cost of everyday items such as food and utilities.
 The cost-of-living crisis combined with increased surveillance through cameras has likely led to a dramatic increase in steal from retail offences.

-- Motor vehicle theft has been the subject of wide media coverage.
+- Motor vehicle theft has been the subject of wide media coverage in NSW.
 It is likely motor vehicle theft is driven by either joy-riding or opporunistic crime.
 It is enabled by the continual posting of vehicle thefts in online spaces by youth.
 A particular emerging trend is the use of youths to steal vehicles on behalf of organised crime figures, which not only affects policing but can also entrench youth in the criminal justice system.

 # Victoria Crime Trends